The following features and functionalities allow your community to interact with your content and each other.

 How It Works

-1. When a user selects I’m Interested, the event is added to My Plans in the user’s dashboard (their personal Localist calendar).
-If it is a repeating event, the user will be prompted to select all dates or specific instances.
+1. When you select I’m Interested, the event is added to My Calendar in your User dashboard.
+If it is a repeating event, you’ll be prompted to select all dates or specific instances.

-2. Once I’m Interested is selected, a “You’re interested” message will appear in place of the I’m Interested button.
-To remove the event, the user only needs to select change dates (recurring event) or not interested (non-recurring event).
+2. Once I’m Interested is selected, you’ll populate the People Interested section of the event.
+To remove the event, select change dates (recurring event) or not interested (non-recurring event).

-By default, every event details page includes a Recent Activity section below the Filter details where users can post comments, reviews, and photos.
+By default, every event details page includes a User Activity section below the Event Details where users can post comments and reactions.

 Spam Comments and Reviews